harrycresswell/harry/content/writing/25-12-31-year-in-review/index.md

 I read [16 books this year](https://harrycresswell.com/reading/#2025) which isn’t too bad by my standards.
 I tried to keep my interests broad, reading books on Web Accessibility, Ethics, Economics, Finance, Sci-Fi or History.
 And my mind open, by reading about certain esoteric/fringe topics, such as out of body experiences, zero point energy and UFO’s, which fascinate me.

 I also read countless articles, mostly concerning design, web development and the current state of tech.
-Cory Doctorow work on [Enshitification and the post-American internet](https://pluralistic.net/tag/enshittification/) and Ed Zitron’s work on the [AI bubble](https://www.wheresyoured.at/) probably being the most stand out stuff I read.
-I also enjoyed posts published by the brilliant [404 media](https://www.404media.co/) and [Jason Kottke](https://kottke.org/), who never fails to share an endless stream of interesting content.
+Cory Doctorow’s work on [Enshitification and the post-American internet](https://pluralistic.net/tag/enshittification/) and Ed Zitron’s work on the [AI bubble](https://www.wheresyoured.at/) probably being the most stand out stuff I read.
+I also enjoyed posts published by the brilliant [404 media](https://www.404media.co/), and [Jason Kottke](https://kottke.org/), who never fails to share an endless stream of interesting content.

 ## What didn’t go so well?